seattlehomebrew/seattlehomebrew.github.io/_posts/2013-06-09-apricot-honey-wheat-ale-brewday.md

   * **The wort is a very pretty color!**
   * **Very little aroma and bitter**
     The wort has little to no aroma; I probably had less than the planned 0.25oz each for the final hop addition.
-The wort also tastes more bitter than I expected (especially the lingering flavor), but could just be because it&#8217;s still wort.
+The wort also tastes more bitter than I expected (especially the lingering flavor), but could just be because it's still wort.
   * **Apricot purée**
     We added the apricot puree after a week, but could have done it as early as 3 days.
 I had expected that the sugar from the apricots would cause the wort to start fermenting again, but I never noticed any bubbles or activity.
   * **Apricot extract**